 Early and Adequate Prenatal Care

-From 2017-2021 in King County, 70.3% of babies were born to people who received early and adequate prenatal care.
-Early and adequate prenatal care is important to reduce the likelihood of low birthweight or other poor pregnancy outcomes and can improve the chances of a healthy pregnancy and baby.
-It is defined as starting prenatal care within the first trimester and participating in at least 80% of the recommended number of prenatal care visits (based on when care was started).
+From 2018-2022 in King County, 69.2% of babies were born to people who received early and adequate prenatal care.
+Getting early and adequate prenatal care is important for lowering the risk of low birthweight and other poor pregnancy outcomes.
+Additionally, it can improve the chances of a healthy pregnancy and baby.
+Early prenatal care means beginning within the first trimester and participating in at least 80% of the recommended number of prenatal care visits based on when care was started.

-• Age: The likelihood of receiving early and adequate prenatal care increases with age.
-Babies born to people younger than 18 were least likely to receive early and adequate prenatal care, at 46.7%.
-Birthing people age 18-24 were also less likely than the County average to receive early and adequate prenatal care at 59.5%%.
+Age: The likelihood of receiving early and adequate prenatal care increases with age.
+Babies born to people younger than 18 were least likely to receive early and adequate prenatal care, at 51.6%.
+Birthing people ages 18-24 were also less likely than the County average to receive early and adequate prenatal care at 58.2%.

-• Income: There is an income gradient in receiving early and adequate prenatal care.
-When compared to the King County average, babies born to people in high poverty neighborhoods (66.3%) were less likely to receive early and adequate prenatal care whereas babies born to people in low poverty neighborhoods (72.4%) were more likely to receive early and adequate prenatal care.
+Income: There is an income gradient in receiving early and adequate prenatal care.
+When compared to the King County average, babies born to people in high poverty neighborhoods (65.6%) were less likely to receive early and adequate prenatal care whereas babies born to people in medium (71.2%) and low poverty neighborhoods (70.7%) were more likely to receive early and adequate prenatal care.

-• Birthing person’s education: Babies born to people with a bachelor’s or higher educational degree (74.0-75.8%) had higher rates of receiving early and adequate prenatal care compared to the King County average.
-Babies born to people with a high school diploma/GED or less (60.1-64.1%) were less likely to have adequate and early prenatal care compared to the King County average.
+Birthing person’s education: Babies born to people with a bachelor’s or higher educational degree (72.7-74.6%) had higher rates of receiving early and adequate prenatal care compared to the King County average.
+Babies born to people with a without a degree in higher education (58.1-66.7%) were less likely to have adequate and early prenatal care compared to the King County average.

 Notes & Sources